bjssacademy/steel-thread/readme.md

 ## Dockerfile ENV variables

+> Note, this section is for info only, don't run the commands or change your Dockerfile

 Because we're creating a docker image, we would also update the environment variables inside that image, for example:

 ```docker